-\textit{Generalized Bell correlation for multipartite system. ---} Let us consider a generic Bell scenario with $N$ parties who share a many-particle state performing local measurements on each particle.
+For the first, let us consider a generic Bell scenario with $N$ parties that share a many-particle state performing $k$-local measurements on each particle.
 Each party exploits the $k$ possible choices of measurements that yield $d$ different outcomes.
-Scenario for the generalized Bell-type inequality is suggested under a general symmetric situation \cite{Bae:2018}.
-Set of Bell-type correlation appeared in this inequality takes into account two symmetries for the equal distribution of measurements and the site permutation.
+The scenario for the generalized Bell-type inequality is suggested under general symmetries \cite{Bae:2018}.
+This means that the set of Bell-type correlations that appears in this inequality takes into account two symmetries for the equal distribution of measurements and the site permutation.

 For simplicity, we adopt the case of two different measurements for each party only.
-Generalized Bell correlation for the scenario $(N,d)$ is given by the expectation value of the Bell operator $\mathcal{B}=\langle\psi|\hat{\mathcal{B}}|\psi\rangle$ and the Bell operator reads
+From \cite{Bae:2018}, the generalized Bell correlation for the scenario $(N,d)$ is given by the expectation value of the Bell operator $\mathcal{B}=\langle\psi|\hat{\mathcal{B}}|\psi\rangle$ and the Bell operator with two local measurements $\hat{A}$ and $\hat{B}$ reads